 Notice the number that appears next to the Average line item in the Analytics pane.
 That tells you how many dyanmic lines you currently have on your visual, and of which type.
-If we add a Constant line as a store count goal, you can see that the Analytics pane shows that we now also have a Constant line reference line applied to this visual.
+If we add a Constant line as a store count goal of 9, you can see that the Analytics pane shows that we now also have a Constant line reference line applied to this visual.

 If the visual you've selected can't have dynamic reference lines applied to it (in this case, a Map visual), you'll see the following when you select the Analytics pane.

 There are all sorts of interesting insights you can highlight by creating dynamic reference lines with the Analytics pane.